Phoenix Attorneys for Business Dissolutions and Partnership Disputes Protect Your Rights in Conflicts with Fellow Owners

 Finally, pay off all creditors with remaining partnership assets before you file Articles of Dissolution with the Arizona Corporation Commission.
 Arizona law does not permit partners to favor themselves over business creditors when dissolving a partnership.

-Dissolving a corporation
+Dissolving a corporation in Arizona

 If your corporation has not issued shares or commenced business, the majority of initial directors or incorporators may simply dissolve the corporation by filing Articles of Dissolution with the Arizona Corporation Commission.
 If the corporation has already commenced business, Arizona corporate dissolution becomes a bit more complex.